bkase/git-paradox/README.md

       such as 'HEAD^^', 'HEAD~5'

 Options:
-  -m <msg>                the message to be inserted two lines
+  -m <msg>                the message to be inserted after the
-                                after 'Time paradox: <hash>.. is now at the tip' in the commit -M <msg>                the message to be inserted in the commit
-  -f <msg-file>           a file whose contents are to be
+                                message indicating rollback in the commit -M <msg>                the message to be inserted in the commit -f <msg-file>           a file whose contents are to be inserted after the message indicating
-                                inserted two lines after 'Time paradox:
-                                <hash>.. is now at the tip' in the commit
-  -F <msg-file>           a file whose contents are to be
-                                inserted in the in the commit
+                                rollback in the commit -F <msg-file>           a file whose contents are to be inserted in the in the commit
 Examples:
   git paradox ea342
   git paradox -M 'Back to when module X was working'